United States Bullion Depository: Planning and completion

 Cited were several military advantages of the location.
-An army attacking from the Eastern Seaboard would have to fight through the Appalachian Mountains, which was considered a reasonable impediment to military forces at that time.
+An army attacking from the Eastern Seaboard would have to fight through the Appalachian Mountains, which were considered a reasonable impediment to military forces of the time.
 It was also isolated from railways and highways which would further hinder an attacking power.
 Even air travel to the location across the mountains was considered dangerous for a pilot unfamiliar with the territory.
 Finally, the Army's only completely mechanized cavalry unit was stationed at the adjacent Fort and could readily be deployed to defend the depository.